RingCentral SMS/ MMS content policies

 Enhanced Business SMS

-- Send and receive no more than 15 to 60 messages per minute per number
+- Send no more than 50 messages per originating number per minute

 Opt-in/ user consent

 Before sending an SMS message to any number you must have their express consent to do so.
 It's important to note that implied consent is not considered sufficient for SMS outside of immediately responding to a received message, nor is purchasing a list of "users who have opted in to SMS."
 A user must actively ask to receive SMS messages from you.
 Remember, consent must be given for each campaign or message type you intend to send.
 Marketing or promotional messages require the recipients’ express prior written consent.

 Examples of obtaining consent include using a web form where it is clearly explained that a user is opting into SMS messages, or by having them send a message to your number.
 It is highly recommended to use a double opt-in, confirming their consent via SMS and validating their number.